cmakride/cocktails-third-party-api/README.md

 # Cocktail Recipe Finder
-This App was built to be an easy/fast way to lookup cocktail recipes.
-It connects to a third party API Thecocktaildb.com/
+This App was created to search Cocktail Recipes.
+It uses a third party API Thecocktaildb.com/

+## How to Use
+To list all cocktails by first letter.
+Type in that one letter in the search bar.

+To search cocktail by name, type in the letters you know are in the recipe you want to find.

+To see the details of a cocktail(ingredients,method,garnish), click on the picture associated with that cocktail.

 ## Technologies used
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)